Asia stocks rebound, Fed pits endless QE against economic reality

 While Wall Street seemed unimpressed, investors in Asia were encouraged enough to lift E-Mini futures for the S&P 500 by 3% and Japan's Nikkei 6.2%.
-If sustained it would be the biggest daily rise for the Nikkei since late 2016.
+If sustained it would be the biggest daily rise for the Nikkei since late 2016. [.T]

 MSCI's broadest index of Asia-Pacific shares outside Japan jumped 4.2%, to more than halve Monday's drop.
 Shanghai blue chips gained 2.7%.

-Note: (This story has been refiled to clarify Goldman Sachs forecast refers to output in paragraph 11)